Local Land Charges Register Facing Delays To Migrated Roll Outs

-Because the information has been more difficult to transfer than originally predicted, HMLR have decided to reduce the number of LA migrations in 2019.
+Because the information has been more difficult to transfer than originally predicted, HMLR decided to reduce the number of LA migrations in 2019.

 Whilst they are committing to providing a quality service, refusing to compromise on the extensive 40 item checklist, HMLR are unlikely to meet their targets of migrating 100 local authorities by the end of 2020.
 However, they have the opportunity to revitalise a system that can considerably delay the home buying process.